dotnet/AspNetCore.Docs/CONTRIBUTING.md

 ## How to make a simple correction or suggestion

 Articles are stored in the repository as Markdown files.
 Simple changes to the content of a Markdown file are made in the browser by selecting the **Edit** link in the upper-right corner of the browser window.
-(In narrow browser windows, expand the **options** bar to see the **Edit** link.)
+(In a narrow browser window, expand the **options** bar to see the **Edit** link.)
 Follow the directions to create a pull request (PR).
 We will review the PR and accept it or suggest changes.

 ## How to make a more complex submission

-You'll need a basic understanding of [Git and GitHub.com](https://guides.github.com/activities/hello-world/).
+You need a basic understanding of [Git and GitHub.com](https://guides.github.com/activities/hello-world/).

 * Open an [issue](https://github.com/aspnet/Docs/issues/new) describing what you want to do, such as changing an existing article or creating a new one.
+We often request an outline for a new topic suggestion.
 Wait for approval from the team before you invest much time.
 * Fork the [aspnet/Docs](https://github.com/aspnet/Docs/) repo and create a branch for your changes.
 * Submit a pull request (PR) to master with your changes.
-* If your PR has the label 'cla-required' assigned, [complete the Contribution License Agreement (CLA)](https://cla.dotnetfoundation.org/)
+* If your PR has the label 'cla-required' assigned, [complete the Contribution License Agreement (CLA)](https://cla.dotnetfoundation.org/).
 * Respond to PR feedback.

-For an example where this process led to publication of a new article, see [Issue 67](https://github.com/dotnet/docs/issues/67) and [Pull Request 798](https://github.com/dotnet/docs/pull/798) in the .NET repository.
+For an example where this process led to publication of a new article, see [Issue &num;67](https://github.com/dotnet/docs/issues/67) and [Pull Request &num;798](https://github.com/dotnet/docs/pull/798) in the .NET repository.
 The new article is [Documenting your code](https://docs.microsoft.com/dotnet/articles/csharp/codedoc).

 ## Markdown syntax